Heights on square of modular curves

-Making the same for ${B'} \to B$, the preceding morphism $\Psi$ is then simply the multiplication $J\stackrel{[N\cdot ]}{\longrightarrow} J$ by the integer~$N$.
-Although we will not need numerical estimates for those quantities in what follows, it is not hard, using results by Ullmo et al., to make them explicit in our setting of modular curves and jacobians over number fields.} \end{remark}
+Making the same for ${B'} \to B$, the above morphism $\Psi$ (see~(\ref{Psi})) is then simply the multiplication $J\stackrel{[N\cdot ]}{\longrightarrow} J$ by the integer~$N$.
+Although we will not need numerical estimates for those quantities in what follows, it is straightforward, using~\cite{Ul00}, to make them explicit in our setting of modular curves and jacobians.} \end{remark}